siyuanchai1999/siyuanchai/content/publication/DMT/index.md

 # DeepCOVID-XR is an artificial intelligence algorithm for detecting COVID-19 on chest X-rays,trainedandtested on the largest published clinical dataset in the COVID-19 era with performance similarto the consensus of experienced, cardiothoracic fellowship-trainedthoracic radiologists.
 We present DeepCOVID-XR, a deep learning AI algorithm for detecting CXRs suspicious for COVID-19, trained and tested on the largest published clinical dataset from the COVID-19 era to date.

 # Summary.
 An optional shortened abstract.
-summary: "Directly fecthing last level PTEs to accelerate virtual to physical address translation."
+summary: "Directly fecthing last level PTEs to accelerate virtual to physical address translation"

 # DeepCOVID-XR is an deep learning algorithm for detecting COVID-19 on chest X-rays,trained and tested on the largest published clinical dataset in the COVID-19 era with performance similar to the consensus of experienced, cardiothoracic fellowship-trained thoracic radiologists.
 tags: [Operating systems, memory systems]